 Buyer beware: over the past several decades, the term whole grains has become a buzzword among the health conscious.
-Knowing this, manufacturers often include bold, eye-catching messages like “Contains 14 grams of whole grains” on boxes of cereal, whole-wheat pasta, granola bars and similar products, which often contain high levels of added sugar or refined grains, too, as well as being very high in carbohydrates.
+Knowing this, manufacturers often include bold, eye-catching messages like “Contains 14 grams of whole grains” on boxes of cereal, whole-wheat pasta, granola bars and similar products, which often contain high levels of added sugar.

 In fact, a 2013 review of more than 500 grain-based products found that those displaying a “whole grains” stamp contained more sugar — and were more expensive — than similar products without the stamp.3

 Are whole grains really a nutrient-packed energy source?
 That depends what we compare them to.
 While some types contain a bit more protein and micronutrients than others, their nutrition profiles aren’t very impressive overall, especially when compared to a diet with a variety of vegetables and meats.4